sage-code/maj/alphabet.md

 **notes**

 * One letter is never duplicated in Maj,
-* Combinations that can not be pronounced are banned,
-* First letter in diphthong can not be "y" but "Y",
-* W is used at beginning of words and is pronounced "U"
+* W is used only at beginning of words.

 ## Syllable